 When it has been revealed by: the candidate, through notification of subsequent activity, or through another reliable source, that new criminal charges have been brought, there has been a child welfare investigation, or the candidate has been required to be registered or classified as a sex offender in Massachusetts or any other state or territory;

-Candidates who have a break of one year or more from being affiliated with an EEC Program;
+Candidates who have a break of more than 180 days from being affiliated with an EEC Program;

 EEC or the BRC Program Administrator has discovered that the candidate has false, misleading or incomplete information on file;

-Candidates who may be involved in any investigation; or
+Candidates who may be involved in any investigation;

-For purposes of resolving a candidate’s pending criminal charge, sex offender status or child welfare information.
+For purposes of resolving a candidate’s pending criminal charge, sex offender status or child welfare information; or

+Candidates who are changing their role or program type.

+Some illustrative examples of a change to a Candidate role include but are not limited to a Candidate who received a BRC for a family child care assistant position and now is a Candidate for a family child care educator position, or vice versa.

+Some illustrative examples of a change to program type include but are not limited to a Candidate who received a BRC for a role in a family child care setting and now applies for a role in a Group, School Age, or Residential or Placement program, or vice versa.

+EEC will provide further policy guidance regarding the frequency of BRCs.

 EEC may mandate that certain checks be completed on a regular and automated basis in accordance with timelines established by EEC policy.